Entry and exit

 - Seek medical advice on appropriate precautions.

 The World Health Organization (WHO) has confirmed human deaths from avian influenza in Thailand.
-See our

 Decompression chambers are located near popular dive sites in Koh Tao, Koh Samui, Phuket, Pattaya and Bangkok.